zombre98/dems-zia-api/README.md

 ## Stages

-A stage is composed of three moments allowing the organization of modules in the specified stage.
+A stage is composed of three moments allowing the organization of modules in the specified stage.<br/>
 They are used through
 * `hookToFirst`,
 * `hookToMiddle`
-* and `hookToLast`
+* and `hookToLast`<br/>
 available on each stage.

 | Moment | Description |